 One detail I've come across while research election maps is just how static the presidential electoral map has become in last few election cycles.
 Democrats winning the Northeast and West Coast and Republicans winning the Southeast and most of the West is taken as a given.
 However, looking at earlier election maps shows that voting patterns varied wildly from election to election.

-Only five states voted the same way in 1956 as in 1964.
+Here is the 1956 election result: Eight years later in 1964: Only five states voted the same way in 1956 as in 1964.

 Another way to show just how static the electoral map has become is to "equalize" it.
 That is to say, imagine what the result would have been if the race had been competitive.

-In this scenario, the election ends in a 269-269 draw.
+In 2008, a competitive race would have probably looked like this: In this scenario, the election ends in a 269-269 draw.
 Notice though, it looks a lot like the 2004 and 2000 result.

-In this scenario, Michigan is left as a toss-up as whoever wins it, wins the election.
+Now imagine that the 1984 election had actually be competitive.
+It probably would have looked like this: In this scenario, Michigan is left as a toss-up as whoever wins it, wins the election.
 While there are notable differences between the 1984 and 2008, only ten states actually changed.
 Meaning in 24 years 39 states have shown a consistent preference for one party over the other (not sure what to consider Michigan).

 As far as I can tell, this pattern has only existed for the last 24 years, and looking at previous elections reveals no other pattern so consistent.
 Clearly 1984 marked a major change in how Americans voted.
 The clearest distinction is the division between urban and rural voters that doesn't appear in earlier electoral maps.